-Poverty Reduction in India
+Poverty reduction in India

 October 15, 2021

 The rise in global poverty is extremely concerning given that disability and poverty go hand in hand.
 Breaking the cycle is key to both protecting the rights of people with disabilities and lifting people out of poverty.

-As the project has progressed, more people with disabilities were able to access government schemes and benefits.
+As the project progressed, more people with disabilities were able to access government schemes and benefits.
 By 2020, almost all people with disabilities had a disability certificate and a large number were accessing the disability pension.

 “During the programme implementation I received a tricycle… Now I have started commuting independently and am able to do most of my work… Our income has improved drastically.
 I thank CBM for every bit of change it brought to my life.
-Today, I happily proclaim that I lead a stable and independent life,” says Snehlata.
+Today, I happily proclaim that I lead a stable and independent life,” said Snehlata.

-CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).
+CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP)